aragon/osx/packages/contracts/docs/core/01-how-it-works/01-core/index.md

      - call functions in external contracts
    - Providing general technical utilities (signature validation, callback handling)

 2. **The Permission Manager:** The permission manager is part of the DAO contract and the center of our protocol architecture.
-It **manages permissions your DAO** by specifying which addresses have permission to call distinct functions on contracts associated with your DAO.
+It **manages permissions for your DAO** by specifying which addresses have permission to call distinct functions on contracts associated with your DAO.

 3. **Plugins:** Any custom functionality can be added or removed through plugins, allowing you to **fully customize your DAO**.
 These plugins can be related to